ivlin/ReWordify/README.md

 </table>

 #Instructions
+The difficulty is not for the original words that you want to replace, but rather for the words that they are going to be replaced with.
+The difficulty of the original words has nothing to do with the slider.

 1. Press the button for the chrome extension and choose a diffulty
 2. Click the screen so the slider disappears
 3. Highlight the word that you want to replace and right click